Dre Campbell Farm

 Hot

-Gardeners generally refer to those higher in nitrogen as “hot manures”.
-If not properly composted, these will burn plant roots.
+Gardeners generally refer to those higher in nitrogen as “hot manures.”
+If not properly composted, these can burn plant roots.

-- Horse manure is useful for some nitrogen-needy vegetables such as kale, peppers, cucumbers, spinach, and okra.
-Tomatoes benefit from high nitrogen levels too.
+• Horse manure is excellent for vegetables that require high nitrogen.
+This includes kale, peppers, cucumbers, spinach, and okra.
+Tomatoes benefit from high nitrogen levels, too.
 Horse dung takes 3 to 6 months to age.
-Donkeys, zebras, and mules are also of the same family as horses.
+Donkeys, zebras, and mules are also in the same family as horses.

-- Chicken manure is considered very hot.
-Poultry manure, in general, contains Phosphorus, Nitrogen, Potassium, and other essential plant nutrients.
-It is safe to use chicken manure compost in your vegetable garden after a period of 6 to 12 months.
+• Fresh chicken manure is considered very hot.
+Chicken farm manure has phosphorus, nitrogen, potassium, and other key plant nutrients.
+It is safe to use poultry manure compost in your vegetable garden after a period of six to twelve months.

 Cold